 Consumption of spinach offers a nourishing uplift to the diet regime followed during pregnancy.
 And, it is completely safe during pregnancy, if taken in moderation.

-Spinach is enriched with folic acid and helps in the prevention of neural tube deformities especially in the first trimester.
-It helps the neural tube to blend properly in the first few months of conception.
+Spinach is enriched with folic acid and helps in the prevention of neural tube deformities, especially in the first trimester.

 The dosage of spinach is dependent on many factors like the age of the person using it, health conditions, etc. However, one small bowl of spinach is perfectly safe to have during pregnancy.